visenze/visearch-sdk-android/README.md

 ```

 ##3.
 Initialization
 `ViSearch` must be initialized with an accessKey/secretKey pair before it can be used.
-In order for it to be notified of the search result, `ViSearch.ResultListener` must be implemented and set using `setListener`.
+In order for it to be notified of the search result, `ViSearch.ResultListener` must be implemented.
+Call `viSearch.setListener` to set the listener.

 ```java